 October is the start of the planting season.
-Bulbs and plants will benefit from the months ahead to get rooted in, however, be wary of planting evergreens in overly exposed patches as they are prone to drying out in winter winds.
+Bulbs and plants will benefit from having the months ahead to get rooted in, but be wary of planting evergreens in overly exposed patches as they are prone to drying out in winter winds.
 We have a great range of autumn bulbs to choose from.
-Plant now for beautiful spring colour.
+Plant them now for a beautiful riot of spring colour.

 Clear the leaves

-As tempting as it may be to leave autumn’s fallen leaves, the kindest thing you can do for your lawn is to give them a good rake.
-This will help protect your lawn from unnecessary water logging and unnecessary damage (particularly after all the rain we’ve had recently!).
+As tempting as it may be to leave fallen leaves, the kindest thing you can do for your lawn is to give them a good rake.
+Clearing them will help protect your lawn from water logging and unnecessary damage (particularly after all the rain we’ve had recently!).
 The fallen leaves also make for fantastic mulch.
 This could be the perfect time to start a compost heap, if you haven’t already.
-Once your lawn is clear and dry, October will probably see the final mow of the year before winter really does set in.
+Once your lawn is clear and dry, October will probably see the final mow of the year before winter really sets in.